-These types of platforms control your content, have a lot of constraints and contrary to what you may think, it is difficult to relocate the content, which you have been creating there for years.
+These types of platforms control your content, have a lot of constraints, and contrary to what you may think, it is challenging to relocate the content, which you have been creating there for years.

 So, what steps ahead of you?

 Seems complicated?
 It is not so, do not worry!
-Step by step, we’ll go through all these stages, you’ll see how simple it is.
-In the end, you will be the owner of your own blog.
+Step by step, we’ll go through all these stages; you’ll see how simple it is.
+In the end, you will be the owner of your blog.

 Step 2.
 Find a Hosting Provider

-Hosting Provider is ensuring the server space for your website.
-If the website is present in the server space, then people can find it on the Internet.
-In other words, your blog needs the server space in order to be visible in the Web.
+Hosting Provider is ensuring a server space for your website.
+If the site is present in the server space, then people can find it on the internet.
+In other words, your blog needs the server to be visible on the web.

 Hundreds of thousands of web hosts exist, the majority of which meet the basic requirements of WordPress, however finding the best one may prove to be quite a challenge.